 12. Salt Bath

 This is perhaps the most elaborate cleansing ritual you can do with your tarot cards.
 As I mentioned earlier, salt has natural purifying qualities.
-In the same way you might bathe in Epsom salts after a particularly long, tiring, or physically demanding day, you can bath your deck in salt to achieve similar results.
+In the same way, you might bathe in Epsom salts after a particularly long, tiring, or physically demanding day, you can bathe your deck in salt to achieve similar results.

 To clarify, though: you will not be placing your cards in water.
 Your cards are made of paper – water will 100% ruin your deck.

-The salt bath cleansing ritual will require a container, a zip-lock baggy, and salt.
-You will place your tarot cards in your zip-lock bag and seal it tightly.
+The salt bath cleansing ritual will require a container, a zip-lock bag, and salt.
+You will place your tarot cards in your zip-lock bag and seal them tightly.
 Make sure no air can get in.
-Then place your cards within this baggy inside your container.
+Then place your cards in this bag inside your container.

 Then pour salt into the container so that your deck is fully submerged in salt.
 Then close the lit to your container.
 Perform this salt bath for at least 24hrs and up to one week.
 Then remove cards, and voila!
 You’ve got yourself a purified deck.